- Contact Us

 Data science researcher builds tools to speed up data preparation

-Data preparation is widely regarded as the most time-consuming part of data science and can take up to 80% of a data scientist’s time.
+Data preparation is widely regarded as the most time-consuming part of data science and can take up to 80 per cent of a data scientist’s time.
 SFU computing science professor Jiannan Wang’s mission is to speed up data science by greatly reducing the time spent on data preparation.
 To do this, he develops innovative technologies and open-source tools for data scientists to use.

 Data preparation refers to the process of collecting, exploring, cleaning, transforming and integrating data into a form for downstream analysis and modeling.
-By 2025, it is estimated that the market for data preparation will be over $13 billion.
+By 2025, it is estimated that the market for data preparation will be more than $13 billion.

 “Data preparation is not a single problem,” says Wang.